-- 1. Economic Stabilisation & Recovery: Prioritising investments in sectors that drive immediate economic impact and job creation, and in investments that preserve industrial capacity and sustain employment. - 2.
-Industrialisation & Diversification: Accelerating the development of high-potential industries, eg, critical minerals and battery minerals value chains, New Energy Vehicles (NEV), Green hydrogen, Agriculture and agro processing, tourism and services as well as fostering innovation to enhance global competitiveness. - 3.
+- 1. Economic Stabilisation & Recovery: Prioritising investments in sectors that drive immediate economic impact and job creation, and in investments that preserve industrial capacity and sustain employment. - Industrialisation & Diversification: Accelerating the development of high-potential industries, eg, critical minerals and battery minerals value chains, New Energy Vehicles (NEV), Green hydrogen, Agriculture and agro processing, tourism and services as well as fostering innovation to enhance global competitiveness. - 3.
 Inclusive Growth: Expanding access to finance for black industrialists, black-owned companies, SMMEs, women, youth owned businesses, and rural enterprises to reduce inequality and promote economic participation. - 4.
 Regional Development: Targeting underdeveloped regions within the South African Development Community (SADC) and the rest of the African Continent to reduce disparities and unlock economic potential, while leveraging the African Continental Free Trade Area (AfCFTA) to enhance intra-African trade and economic integration. - 5.
 Sustainable Development: Championing green investments and renewable energy projects to support a just transition to a low-carbon economy. - 6.
 Partnerships and Collaboration: Strengthening public-private partnerships and international cooperation to mobilise resources and expertise for transformative projects.

 To achieve this, the plan advocates a deliberate focus on project implementation, enhancing the organisational culture and capabilities, and strengthening the financial sustainability of the organisation.
-Through these strategic focus areas, the IDC will contribute to building a stable, inclusive, and sustainable economy that benefits all South Africans.
-The economic environment presents opportunities for growth in the medium term to long term.